Asana/node-asana/README.md

 arise.
 Those are well documented in the [Asana API Documentation][api-reference], and are represented as exceptions under the namespace `Asana.errors`.

+## Options

+To add global headers (like for our [deprecation framework](https://asana.com/developers/documentation/getting-started/deprecations)), you add them to the client.

+    asana.Client.create({"defaultHeaders", {"asana-enable": "new-sections"}});

+### Asana Change Warnings

+You will receive warning logs if performing requests that may be affected by a deprecation.
+The warning contains a link that explains the deprecation.

+If you receive one of these warnings, you should:
+* Read about the deprecation.
+* Resolve sections of your code that would be affected by the deprecation.
+* Add the deprecation flag to your "asana-enable" header.

+If you would rather suppress these warnings, you can set

+    asana.Client.create({"logAsanaChangeWarnings", false});

 ## Examples